-The Series 2022 Bonds are being issued by the District (i) to defray the cost of certain improvements (the "Projects," as such term is more particularly defined herein) to the System, and (ii) to pay the costs relating to the issuance of the Series 2022 Bonds.
+The Series 2024 Bonds are being issued by the District (i) to defray the cost of certain improvements to the System (the "Improvements," as such term is more particularly defined herein), and (ii) to pay the costs relating to the issuance of the Series 2024 Bonds.
 See "PLAN OF FINANCE."
-The outstanding portions of the District's \$9,050,000 original principal amount Waterworks and Sewer System Improvement Revenue Bonds, Series 2012 (the "Series 2012 Bonds") and its \$8,835,000 original principal amount Waterworks and Sewer System Refunding Revenue Bonds, Series 2017 (the "Series 2017 Bonds") are referred to herein as the "Parity Bonds".
+The Series 2024 Bonds are secured by a pledge of and lien upon the Net Revenues of the System, as well as a contractual lien upon the System on a parity in all respects with the pledges and liens securing the outstanding portions of the District's \$8,835,000 original principal amount Waterworks and Sewer System Refunding Revenue Bonds, Series 2017 (the "Series 2017 Bonds") and its \$71,505,000 original principal amount Waterworks and Sewer System Improvement Revenue Bonds, Series 2022 (the "Series 2022 Bonds," and, together with the Series 2017 Bonds, the "Parity Bonds").